 Butt OR Thighs: $900 – Session / $2400 – Package

 Where can I get QWO™?

 You can now get your QWO™ cellulite therapy shots in Albuquerque.
 The Injection and Infusion Clinic of ABQ is now accepting reservations.
-Click below to join our waitlist or call us for more information.
+Call us for more information.